 A few months ago I wrote a piece called Three B’s To Focus on Now That You’ve Got Your 501(c)-(3).
-It identified three components nonprofit leaders should concentrate on once they are legally launched.
-I suggested they build their Brand, Budget and Board.
+It was focused on three components nonprofit leaders should concentrate on once they are legally launched.
+I suggested focusing on building their Brand, Budget and Board.
 I noted that getting these pieces right create the foundation for thriving nonprofit organizations.

 There was a reason I started with Branding as that first B. There might be a few marketing professionals that will take issue with how I’m utilizing the concept of Brand and the activity of Branding here.
 Nevertheless, for ease of reference (Three B’s are easy to remember) and as a way to capture the big picture, identifying a nonprofit’s Brand stays true to form.

 Chances are you’re familiar with some of the more well known nonprofit brands - their logos as well as what they stand for.
 A bit over two years ago, The Nonprofit Times published Consumers Pick Top Nonprofit Brands.
 The list included names such as The American Red Cross, ASPCA, Special Olympics and St. Judes Hospital.
 The survey was driven by asking consumers what they thought of the charity and whether they wanted to interact with it.